 Most of the time the eastern part of Congo is a no-go zone, where warlords and an alphabet soup of poorly disciplined militias rape, loot and kill at random.
 The UN had 6,700 troops in North Kivu province at the time, but were barely able to maintain peace in their immediate surroundings.
 However, as in almost all conflict zones, it isn’t bad everywhere all the time.
 Even in North Kivu, the epicentre of the ongoing disaster that is Congo, there are brief spells of calm, when life goes on as best it can.

-I happened to be in the area during a quiet period and decided to cross the border from Rwanda.
+I happened to be in the area during a quiet period and crossed the border from Rwanda.
 I wanted to meet the wildlife rangers struggling to protect the Virunga Park, one of Africa's most difficult conservation tasks.
 Over the last decade, more than 150 rangers have been killed in the Virungas.
 I also wanted to climb the active volcano Nyiragongo to shoot photos of its bubbling lava lake, one of the wonders of this world.
 Nyiragongo is a constant threat to the city of Goma, squeezed between the mountain and Lake Kivu.
 The unstable volcano is one of the reasons National Geographic named Goma the most dangerous city in the world.
 During a recent eruption, large parts of the city were covered by a lava flow that also shortened the local airstrip.

 Another threat is Lake Kivu itself.
 Full of methane and carbon dioxide from volcanic activity, the lake is a catastrophe waiting to happen.
 If the gases trapped in dense layers on the bottom should explode as a result of a volcanic fissure under the lake, roughly a million people living on the shores around it could die instantly.